data2health/contributor-role-ontology/docs/pages/editorsguide/CROeditorsguide.md

 1. Add subclass
 1. Add label (URI should be auto-generated)
 1. Under annotations, add definition, click OK
-1. Annotation on definition (see below)
+1. Annotation on definition as 'definition source'
-1. database_cross_reference
+1. hasDBxef, if applicable
-1. dbxref: Your ORCID (if you do not have an ORCID, sign up here: [https://orcid.org/](https://orcid.org/))
-1. Under annotations, add synonyms, if necessary (has_exact_synonym, etc).
+1. Under annotations, add synonyms, if necessary as an 'alternative term'.

 ### Save